Noir-gg/Induction-Motor-Multi-Incipient-Fault-Detection-based-on-Gradient-Boosting-Algorithms/README.md

 ## Code structure
 * `feature_extraction.py`
-  Reads raw phase‑current samples, balances the dataset with SMOTE, derives first‑order statistics, and saves the feature table.
+  Reads raw phase‑current samples from a .csv file with three columns for three phases, balances the dataset with SMOTE for all classes, derives first‑order statistics, and saves the feature table.
 * `feature_extraction_wavelet.py`
   Generates wavelet coefficients, selects the most informative ones with mutual information, and produces an alternative feature table.
 * `gridsearch.py`